AmberELEC/website/docs/System-Sony-PlayStation-Portable.md

 ## PSP Minis

 PSP Minis are downloadable games for the PSP.
+A seperate folder is provided for convenience so that they don't clutter up your PSP library.

 ## Community Maintained Game Compatibility Table